-In December 2006, the Company entered into a Retention Bonus and Insurance Agreement with James J. Burke, which agreement provides, among other things, that (1) Mr. Burke will remain an employee of the Company for a term of not less than three additional years after he reaches the age of 60 (the "Extension Period"); (2) Mr. Burke will receive additional compensation comprised of one year's salary plus any applicable bonus at par payable in a lump sum; and (3) Mr. Burke will receive an extension of his life insurance policy during the Extension Period.
-The additional compensation payable under such agreement would be forfeited in the event that Mr. Burke's employment is terminated for any reason, other than a disability, in which case Mr. Burke would be entitled to a pro rata bonus calculated as provided in the agreement.
+In December 2006, the Company entered into a Retention Bonus and Insurance Agreement with James J. Burke, which provided, among other things, that (1) Mr. Burke will remain an employee of the Company for a term of not less than three additional years after he reaches the age of 60 (the "Extension Period"); (2) Mr. Burke will receive additional compensation comprised of one year's salary plus any applicable bonus at par payable in a lump sum; and (3) Mr. Burke will receive an extension of his life insurance policy during the Extension Period.
+The additional compensation payable under the agreement would have been forfeited in the event that Mr. Burke's employment terminated for any reason, other than a disability, in which case Mr. Burke would have been entitled to a pro rata bonus calculated as provided in the agreement.
+In 2019, upon completing three years of service after reaching age 60, Mr. Burke received his full payout under the agreement.
+See Summary Compensation Table for further information.
+The Company has no further obligations to Mr. Burke under the agreement.